Readek/RoA-Skin-Recolorer/Docs/Game Codes.md

 <p align="center">Game Codes - <a href="https://github.com/Readek/RoA-Skin-Recolorer/blob/main/Docs/Custom Skins.md">Custom Skins</a> - <a href="https://github.com/Readek/RoA-Skin-Recolorer/blob/main/Docs/Custom Characters.md">Custom Characters</a> - <a href="https://github.com/Readek/RoA-Skin-Recolorer/blob/main/Docs/Stages.md">Stages</a></p>

-This is work in progress!
-More codes will be added.
+These are the codes the game uses for character skins.
+More codes will be added over time.

 ---